A group of 10 US missionaries who were arrested as

 "We believe we have been charged very falsely with trafficking.
 We all gave up everything we had... to come here to help these children and by no means are any part of that horrendous practice."

-Thousands of children in Haiti have been separated from their families
+Thousands of children in Haiti have been separated

 The director of Haiti's social welfare agency, Jeanne Bernard Pierre, told the Associated Press that the pastor had knocked on doors asking people if they wanted to give away their children.